MeteoSwiss/opendata/docs/c-climate-data/c4-satellite-based-climate-data.md

 :::info

 The gridded data files are updated daily, monthly and yearly and are being published accordingly.
 Please note, that the daily files are preliminary results.
 They are available for the last 60 days only in the respective items (e.g. "CH at 31.12.2025", "CH at 01.01.2026" etc.) and will be deleted continuously.

+**If you need controled and corrected gridded data, you should only use data from the monthly or archive items.**

 The controled and corrected datasets containing the data of the last month will be published at the end of the following month.
 These files are in the respective monthly items (e.g. "CH at 12.2025", "CH at 01.2026" etc.) and are only available for the last 14 months and will be deleted continously.